 - Use it as a topping for overnight oatmeal, yogurt, ice cream, smoothies or pancakes.

 - On apple slices.
-Dip an apple in peanut or almond butter and then dip it in this granola.
+Dip a slices of apple in peanut or almond butter and then dip each slice in this granola.

 - Mix it up with chocolate chips, cereal, and M&Ms for a tasty trail mix.